News

 The Order of Malta Lebanon, with the support of its partner Malteser International (MI), has developed a comprehensive multi-annual program to strengthen its social and health services as well as its structures.

-In this framework, the Lebanese Association of the Knights of Malta / Order of Malta Lebanon is looking for qualified ERP vendors to provide the services.
+In this framework, the Lebanese Association of the Knights of Malta / Order of Malta Lebanon is looking for a qualified service provider – agriculture advisory & development .

 If interested to apply, please click on the red title above in order to access the Terms of Reference.